0xAX/asm/content/asm_2.md

 | 0x0000000000000002 | 0xAB |
 | 0x0000000000000003 | 0xFF |

-### System call

-A [system call](https://en.wikipedia.org/wiki/System_call) - is an operating system API.
-A user level program can use this API to achieve different functionality that an operating system kernel can execute.
-As it was mention in the previous [chapter](https://github.com/0xAX/asm/blob/master/content/asm_1.md), you can find all the system calls of the Linux kernel for the `x86_64` architecture [here]((https://github.com/torvalds/linux/blob/master/arch/x86/entry/syscalls/syscall_64.tbl)).

-Usually, a system call is a [C](https://en.wikipedia.org/wiki/C_(programming_language)) function.
-To call such a function, we need to prepare parameters of this function.
-As we have seen in the previous part, some general purpose registers were used for this goal.
-How functions are called and how the function parameters are passed is called - `calling conventions`.
-For the Linux `x86_64`, the calling conventions are specified in the [System V Application Binary Interface](https://en.wikipedia.org/wiki/Application_binary_interface) document.
-Let's take a closer look how arguments are passed.
-The first six parameters are passed in the general purpose registers - `rdi`, `rsi`, `rdx`, `r10`, `r8` and `r9`.
-If we are using user-level wrapper instead of calling a system call directly, the order of registers/parameters will be different.
-For this moment, let's focus only on the calling conventions of the system calls.
-The number of a system call is passed in the `rax` register.
-After all the parameters are prepared, the system call is called with the instruction `syscall`.
-After the system call is finished to work, the result is returned in the `rax` register.

 ### Stack

 We can not dive into assembly programming without knowing one of the crucial concept of the `x86_64` (and not only) architecture - the stack.
 The stack is a storage mechanism.
 Usually a process has a very restricted count of registers.
 As we already know, an `x86_64` processor gives us access to the `16` general purpose registers.
 This number is very limited.
 We may need more or even much more.
-In this case we can use the stack.
+The one of the way to solve this issue is using the program's stack.
 Basically we can look at the stack as at the usual concept of memory, but with the single significant difference - the access pattern.
 With the usual [RAM](https://en.wikipedia.org/wiki/Random-access_memory) model we can access any byte of the memory which is accessible to our user-level application.
-The stack is accessed as [last in, first our](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) pattern.
+The stack is accessed as [last in, first out](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) pattern.
 There are two special instructions that are used to push a value on the stack and pop a value from it:

 - `push`
 - `pop`

-The stack grows downwards from high addresses to low.
+The stack grows downwards from the high addresses to low.
 So, basically when we hear `top of the stack`, it means the lowest address.
 The general purpose registers `rsp` always should point to the top of the stack.
 In the [system call](#system-call) section, we have seen that first six arguments of a system call are passed in the general purpose registers.
+Accordiing to the calling convertions document:

+> System-calls are limited to six arguments, no argument is passed directly on the stack.

-But what if a function has more than six arguments?
-In a case of system call - according to the `ABI` it is forbidden.
-In a case of usual functions, the first six parameters are also passed in the general purpose registers and the all the next parameters are passed on the stack.
+But what about other functions?
+What if one has more than six arguments?
+In this case the first six parameters are also passed in the general purpose registers and the all the next parameters are passed on the stack.
+The set of the general purpose registers to call a library function is slightly different from the set of registers used for a system call:

+- `rdi` - used to pass the first argument to a function.
+- `rsi` - used to pass the second argument to a function.
+- `rdx` - used to pass the third argument to a function.
+- `rcx` - used to pass the fourth argument to a function.
+- `r8` - used to pass the fifth argument to a function.
+- `r9` - used to pass the sixth argument to a function.

 Let's take a look at the assembly variant of the a bit artificial functions: